 The redeveloped Bicester services is now part of the urban area, standing opposite the Bicester Village shopping centre and a Tesco supermarket.

-Customer parking is available, subject to a 90 minute time limit.
-This is strictly enforced by VARS.
+Customer parking is limited to 90 minutes maximum stay and is strictly enforced by VARS.

 No HGV parking is available.